 - An estimate of the fair market value of the organization.

-For-profit to nonprofit
+Converting from for-profit to nonprofit

 Converting a for-profit venture into a nonprofit is a bit more complicated than the other way around.
 The IRS makes this process more complex to discourage for-profit businesses from converting simply to avoid paying taxes.
 To execute the conversion, you will be required to: